fredvillan/frontend-mentor-Huddle-landing-page/README.md

 ## Acknowledgments

-I wanted to thank the posts I saw solutions regarding this, Google and Frontend Mentor for the challenge.
+I wanted to thank Google and articles/blog posts to find solutions of problems I encountered.
+Also, the Frontend Mentor for this challenge.